-Alcohol itself needs no introduction but is alcohol a drug?
+Alcohol itself needs no introduction.
+The question is, is alcohol considered a drug?

 The short answer: yes it is, and it’s potentially highly addictive, too.

-We’ll highlight today what type of drug alcohol is, how it alters the way your brain is wired, and why alcohol is so addictive.
+We’ll highlight today what type of drug alcohol is, how it alters the way your brain is wired, and why it’s so addictive.

 Alcohol Is A Drug